California Assembly Bill 5 (2019): Reception and impact

-On the music industry
+Music industry

 The Recording Academy expressed concerns that AB 5 would negatively impact gigging musicians, and stated that it is lobbying California lawmakers to inform them about "the impact of such legislation".

 Director of San Jose Jazz Brendan Rawson argued that because AB 5 requires any music venue to designate members of an act performing there even once as official employees of the venue itself, events such as music festivals would be severely and unnecessarily burdened.
 The only way around this, Rawson said, is for musicians to incorporate themselves.
 Rawson pointed out that this extended beyond the musicians themselves, citing temporary hiring of SJPD officers for the San Jose Jazz's Summer Fest, all of whom would be added as San Jose Jazz employees.

 In February 2020, The Lake Tahoe Music Festival announced that it was shutting down after 40 years due to AB 5 and COVID-19.

 In April 2020, the San Francisco Chronicle wrote, "Tens of thousands of musicians had said AB5, which took effect Jan.
 1, would ruin their livelihoods by forcing them to become employees or employers every time they played a one-night show at a coffee house, or used a backup vocalist, for instance."

-On freelance journalism
+Freelance writers

 Forbes criticized the bill's limits on freelance journalism and is advocating for California to change it.
 Assemblywoman Gonzalez acknowledged that some freelance journalists lost substantial income.
 Several days prior, in response to potential job losses resulting from the bill, Gonzalez tweeted, "These were never good jobs.
 No one has ever suggested that, even freelancers.
 We will continue to work on this next year."

 In December 2019, Vox Media ended contracts with about 200 freelance sports writers and editors who wrote for the blog network SB Nation, and announced it would replace them with 20 new part-time and full-time employees.
 Prior to these layoffs, Vox had published opinion pieces in support of AB 5.
-Assemblywoman Gonzalez criticized Vox, referring to them as “vultures” in connection with their previous use of freelance writers.
+Assemblywoman Gonzalez criticized Vox, referring to them as "vultures" in connection with their previous use of freelance writers.

 Freelance journalists who live in California fear that it will be harder to get work, because companies will not want to deal with the additional paperwork and legal liabilities of AB 5 and will instead hire someone from another state.

 In December 2019, CNN reported that AB 5 "prevents freelancers writers, editors and photographers from contributing more than 35 'content submissions' to a media organization per year."

-On rideshare drivers
+Ride-hailing service drivers

 In response to the new law, Uber has made several changes to its app for drivers in California, such as allowing drivers to see destinations in advance, and removing penalties for rejecting rides.
 It has also started testing a new feature that allows drivers to set their own rates, in 10% increments, with the passenger seeing the lowest fare accepted by an available driver, and drivers seeing how long they will likely wait to get dispatched based on their chosen rate.